 Best for après – Borovets has a large selection of quirky and lively little bars, shops and places to eat.
 The Rila Hotel even has its own nightclub, so you don’t even have to venture outside to party.

 Best for beginners – Pamporovo’s 37km of piste is mostly green and blue rated – and when combined with a superb ski school, this is the perfect place to get started.

 Best for intermediates – Bansko has lots for intermediates to explore across its 75km of piste – with great tree-skiing possibilities and a small terrain park to add some fun for thrill-seekers.

-Many of our properties are ski-in, ski-out and customers have previously rated Pamporovo as the top place to learn in Europe for adults.
-Learn to ski packages start from under £150 – you’ll have your lessons, lift pass and equipment all included - so that first foray onto the slopes is even more affordable.
+Many of our properties are ski-in, ski-out and learn-to-ski packages start from under £150 – you’ll have your lessons, lift pass and equipment all included – so that first foray onto the slopes is even more affordable.